 Not only do we strive to improve reading comprehension in our students, but we also encourage the development of their imaginations.
 Through one of our most unique classes yet, we offer Greek and Roman mythology that will help them explore the ancient stories of Greek and Roman gods and goddesses and the vivid places they lived.

-Once students have built up the necessary foundations by reading selections curated by our teachers and carefully chosen for their merit, students are then encouraged to begin making their own choices about which novels to read in a group Book Club class.
-The class discusses a variety of comprehension questions about what they read and add to their vocabulary.
+Once students have built a foundation by reading selections curated by our teachers, students are then encouraged to begin making their own choices of novels to read in a group Book Club class.
+Students will learn new vocabulary specified to their book and take vocabulary quizzes to test their understanding.
+The class will also discuss a variety of comprehension questions about what they have read.

 Our junior high and high school students often read the classics of the Western canon, including many challenging novels.
 Junior high students get prepared for the level of vocabulary and comprehension that will be expected of them in high school, while high school students focus on SAT level vocabulary and comprehension skills.
 There is also a shift in focus to more critical thinking questions.
 Students complete comprehension and vocabulary homework and are held to a high standard.